Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-create-own-service-policy.md

 ---

-## Create a Domain Type Module for Custom Executable
+## Create Domain Type Module for Custom Executable

-### 1. Create policy module source `.te` file
+### 1. Create Policy Module Source `.te` File

-Define Exec type and Domain type, with Transition for systemd.
+This is the "main" module, which defines Exec type and Domain type, with Transition for systemd.
+👉 *The supplementary type definitions and permissions go into separate [Storage Module](selinux-create-own-service-policy.md#create-a-supplementary-module-storage-module).*

 **File: `mysvcd.te`**
 > You need to replace `http_port_t` with `httpd_wls_port_t` if you chose to use 7001/TCP instead.